-Social anxiety and depression are two of the most commonly diagnosed mental health disorders in the United States.
+Social anxiety and depression are two of the most commonly diagnosed mental health conditions in the United States.

-These are separate conditions, but they can co-occur, creating a unique challenge.
-In fact, for nearly
+While these are separate conditions, they can occur at the same time, creating a unique challenge.
+In fact, according to a 2014 review of studies, for nearly

-A person with social anxiety may have trouble making friends and maintaining close relationships.
-Fear of social interaction may even result in missed opportunities.
-An inability to control the symptoms often leads to frustration, feelings of hopelessness, isolation, and ultimately depression.
+If you have social anxiety, you may have trouble making friends and maintaining close relationships.
+Fear of social interaction can even result in missed opportunities.

 Some people with social phobia also have a history of being bullied, rejected, or ignored.
-These experiences can affect their self-esteem and self-confidence, triggering depression later in life.
+These experiences can affect your self-esteem and self-confidence and trigger depression later in life.

-But although it appears that social anxiety is more likely to cause depression than the other way around, anxiety can also occur as a symptom of depression.
-So being depressed could potentially worsen an underlying social phobia.
+Although it appears social anxiety is more likely to cause depression than the other way around, anxiety can also occur as a symptom of depression.
+Being depressed could potentially worsen an underlying social phobia.

 Physical symptoms include: